-The Frecciarossa is the fastest AV train and has monitors listing travel information and news, air-conditioned cars, individual power outlets, 3g and 4g internet, WIFI, and a café car.
-These trains have a number of classes with color-coded cars: Executive (brown, incl. meal service, station lounge); Business and Premium (blue and red, incl. snack, drink, choice of newspaper); and Standard (orange, incl. snack and drink service).
+The Frecciarossa is the fastest AV train and has monitors listing travel information and news, air-conditioned cars, individual power outlets, 3g and 4g internet, wi-fi, and a café car.
+These trains have a number of classes with color-coded cars.
+Executive class is brown, and includes meal service and a station lounge.
+Business and Premium classes are blue and red, offering its passengers a snack, drink, and choice of newspaper.
+Standard class is orange, and has snack and drink service.

-Frecciabianca, Frecciargento, and Intercity trains are lower-tier AV trains, slower and with fewer amenities than the Frecciarossa.
+Frecciabianca, Frecciargento, and Intercity trains are lower-tier AV trains.
+They are slower and offer fewer amenities than the Frecciarossa.
 These trains have air-conditioned 1st and 2nd class cars, individual power outlets, and either trolley service and/or a café car.
 First-class tickets include a free drink and newspaper.

 Regionale trains may include both 1st and 2nd class cars, or only 2nd class.
-Passengers do not have reserved seats, so can sit in any available spot on their class car.
-Regionale trains do not offer food service or a café car, and the air conditioning and power sockets often don’t work.
+Passengers do not have reserved seats, so you can sit in any available spot in the appropriate class car.
+Regionale trains do not offer food service or a café car, and the air conditioning and power sockets may not always be functional.

 Naples and Salerno Train Stations